natewatson999/node-virustotal/README.md

 ### PublicConnection.checkIPv4()
 This function takes 3 parameters: an IPv4 address, a function to perform if a result is obtained, and a function to perform if an error is obtained.
 The two functions both take a single parameter.
 In the case of the first function, said parameter will always be a response object.
 In the case of the second parameter, this is an error object which may be an object of some kind.

+### PublicConnection.checkDomain()
+This function takes 3 parameters: a DNS address "without the protocol", a function to perform if a result is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.

 ### PublicConnection example

 ```